fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 Several import statements will be clear from the subsequent code.

 The Agent name is SimplestAgent.
-The ''initialize'' method is called once when the Agent is created.
+The *initialize* method is called once when the Agent is created.
 Here one can put creation and initialization of the global variables if necessary. **Please not that the __init__ method cannot be used when developing an Agent.
 It is used to intialize the module before it can be used**

-One can define initialize() method with no arguments although this is not necessary.
-The details of the caller can be obtained using the "getRemoteCredentials()" method of the base RequestHandler class.
-The other useful method is getCSOption() which allows to extract options from the Service section in the Configuration Service.

-Now comes the definition of the '''execute''' method.
-This method is executed evry time Agent runs.
+Now comes the definition of the *execute* method.
+This method is executed every time Agent runs.
 Place your code inside this method.
-Other methods can be defined in the same file and used via '''execute''' method

-The result must always be returned as an S_OK or S_ERROR structure.
+Other methods can be defined in the same file and used via *execute* method.
+The result must always be returned as an *S_OK* or *S_ERROR* structure for the *execute* method.
+The previous example will execute the same example code in the Services section from within the agent.

 Default Agent Configuration parameters
 ------------------------------------------